 TGbe editor: Modify the subclause as the following (Track Changes ON):

-The Probe Request Multi-Link element is used to request an AP to provide information of other APs affiliated with the same AP MLD as the AP.
+The Probe Request Multi-Link element is used to request an AP to provide information of (#17966) the APs affiliated with an AP MLD.
 The inclusion of a Probe Request Multi-Link element in a Probe Request frame identifies it as a multi-link probe request (see 35.3.4 (Discovery of an AP MLD)).

 …